NilayGhosh901/-Supply-Chain-Management-Dashboard/README.md

 # Step 2:Dashboard Creation

 # 1. Connect Data Sources:
- Open Tableau Desktop and connect to your prepared data sources (CSV files,databases, etc.).
+ Open Tableau Desktop and connect to your prepared data sources (CSV files, databases, etc.).

 # 2. Create Sheets for Each Metric: